Reform

 Homeland Security never was a goal of the Bush administration and we are not safer.
 They stripped away the National Guard for foreign war, directed security funding to red states, and generally ignored real security risks.
 The logical result of Republican individualism is what happened after Katrina.
 Lieberman was on the committee that quickly endorsed Michael Brown as head of FEMA.
 The Civil Service should be strengthened so that party cronies do not replace competent, experienced professionals.
 Bush habitually appointed ideologue incompetents, like himself, to high office.
 Everyday security has deteriorated substantially while Republicans used the government like an ATM machine.

-Broaden Education
+Broaden Public Education

 Charlie Savage writes (in his book Takeover) "In August 2004, Education Department researchers released a surprising study of test scores showing that students at charter schools were performing worse than comparable students at regular public schools.
 The findings were a disappointment for those in the Bush-Cheney administration who favored charter school funding.
 Less than two weeks later, Education Department decided to sharply cut back on the information collected about charter schools."
 (This pattern of suppression of ideologically unfavorable information was frequently seen in the Bush administration and Savage details some of it.)